bradfordlemley/cra-share/README.md

    1. npm start|test|build|anything else that you can normally do with a create-react-app

 #### Or...try using srcPaths in your own app
+Note: your app needs to be compatible with react-scripts v1.0.17, because this react-scripts w/ srcPaths support is forked from v1.0.17.

 1. Install react-scripts with srcPaths support as described above
-1. Important: this is forked from react-scripts v1.0.17, so app needs to be compatible with react-scripts v1.0.17.
 1. Open console at your app (create new app using standard create-react-app tool or use your existing app)
 1. npm link react-scripts <-- tell npm you want to use the modified react-scripts that was installed above